-What is the difference between my actual balance and available balance?
+What is the difference between my actual balance and my available balance?

 The actual balance is the total amount of funds in your account.
 This amount does not reflect pending transactions, which have not fully processed and cleared your account — the available balance does.
 Your available balance is the amount that can be accessed for transactions.

 You should only make transactions against your available balance.
 If you exceed your available balance, even though the actual balance may be greater, you may overdraw your account.
 An overdraw can result in returned transactions and fees due to non-sufficient funds.

 For more information how transactions are processed including the order and timeframe in which they are paid, please see our Funds Availability Policy in the Membership Booklet.